Not All Herbicides Are Created Equal

 How Glyphosate Works — and Why It’s Being Replaced

-But here’s the update: as of 30 October 2025, New Zealand’s Ministry for Primary Industries (MPI) announced new rules that ban glyphosate use for pre-harvest desiccation on human-consumption cereals like wheat, barley, and oats.
-For these crops, glyphosate can now only be used before they emerge from the soil.
+But as of 30 October 2025, New Zealand’s Ministry for Primary Industries (MPI) introduced new rules banning pre-harvest glyphosate use on cereals grown for human consumption.
+Wheat, barley, and oats can now only be sprayed before the crop emerges from the soil.

-So while headlines focus on Icafolin’s “new mode of action,” the food safety side of glyphosate use is still unresolved—especially for crops not covered by the MPI decision, like canola or legumes.
+So while headlines focus on Icafolin’s “new mode of action,” the food-residue side of glyphosate use remains unresolved — especially for crops not covered by MPI’s decision.

 We dive deeper into that issue in our related article: